Europe’s Urban Centers Provide Visions of Smarter, Greener Future Cities

 - Europe’s future cities will be greener, more digital, and completely inclusive.

-- Paris has already done a lot to achieve this: The famous Champs-Élysées is set to become a green space.
+- Paris is already planning for the famous Champs-Élysées to become a green space.

 - Vienna, too, has long been regarded as a pioneering smart city focusing on gender planning.

 - Medium-size cities in Germany are also serving as models for the future.

 - To continue building cities of the future, it’s crucial to use digital tools.

 Anne Hidalgo doesn’t like cars.
 She wants cars—and the exhaust fumes they produce—out of her city.
 Instead, she wants more trees, parks, and bicycle lanes.
 As the Socialist Party mayor of Paris, she is not alone in wanting to turn her city green.
 Many politicians are pursuing major changes in light of the EU’s goal of cutting greenhouse-gas emissions by at least 55% by 2030.

 In recent years, Hidalgo developed multiple initiatives to nudge Paris a step closer in this direction.
 Under her direction, the city has built and upgraded bicycle lanes, planted trees, and inspired designs to transform the famous Champs-Élysées into a park.
 Hidalgo advocates a “15-minute city,” in which residents can reach schools, doctors, grocery stores, theaters, offices, and green spaces within 15 minutes of leaving their homes.

 These initiatives mean Paris is a step closer to ending its smog problem.
 But smog isn’t the only issue in one of the most densely populated cities in the world.
 Rent prices are high, and affordable urban housing is a luxury.
 This dilemma is common to almost every metropolis in the world.